Stride-Apollo/Stride/src/doc/user_man/simulator.rst

   * ``-t`` or ``--timestamp``: The timestep from which ``Replay`` mode is replayed.

-The usage of a configuration file is necessary unless you choose the extract mode * from this configuration file all the necessary files will be read.
+The usage of a configuration file is necessary unless you choose the extract mode.
+From this configuration file all the necessary files will be read.

 Overrides can be used to quickly override a certain value in the configuration.
 Multiple ``-o`` flags can be given.
 This is based on the API of the Boost property tree, with the following exceptions: